-That was pretty harsh.
-George doesn't actually want to go ramble around downtown.
-He's just letting off some steam.
 Lennie doesn't usually go off on rants like George.
-But, even without as much text, we can quickly pick up on the differences between the two.
-Here are a couple of passages spoken by Lennie:
+Even without as much text, we can quickly pick up on the differences between the two.
+Here is a passage spoken by Lennie:

 "If you don' want me I can g off in the hills an' find a cave.
 I can go away any time."